rocon/espo/README.md

 Sentences do not need to start with a Capitalized letter and end in a full stop (*.*): the capitalization of the first letter is optional, and two sentences can then be separated with a semicolon (*;*).

-16. *Schwa insertion*
+16. *Sound insertion*

-Words with unusual consonant combinations can be pronounced by inserting a schwa in between two such consonants.
+Words with unusual consonant combinations can be pronounced by inserting a schwa (*ə*) in between two such consonants.
 Example: *ftizo - /fə'tizo̞/*.
+Words with two consecutive vowels where the first one is an *a* can be pronounced by inserting a glottal stop (*ʔ*) in between two such vowels.
+Example: *ĥaoso - /xa'ʔo̞so̞/*.